gpzhu/enmRoute/README.md

 ## Preparing the candate polygons/pataches, candidate surveying patch/polygos from binary predictions and
 ## the bufferrring of introduced distributional records.
-## pred2: binary prediction.
+## pred2: binary prediction, rast object.
-## obs: observed introduced distributional records.
+## obs: observed introduced distributional records, with two colum of longitude and latitude.
 ## b: the buffering distance of observed recrods, unit is meter.
 can<-canD(pred2 = pred2, obs = occ, b = 1000)